metabase/metabase/docs/users-guide/04-asking-questions.md

 ## Starting new explorations from saved questions

 Each time you start modifying a saved question, Metabase will create a new question for you.
-It'll give the new question a placeholder title, and let you know which question you started from.
+The query builder will display the name of your starting question under **Data**.

 ![Starting from a saved question](./images/notebook/started-from-saved-question.png)

-So feel free to play around with any saved question, as you won't have any effect on the existing question.
+Feel free to play around with any saved question, as you won't have any effect on the existing question.
 When you hit **Save** on the question, you can choose either to save as a new question (the default), or you can overwrite the existing question you started from.

 ## Editing and sharing questions